-When you see the Upload: Failed to Write File to Disk WordPress error whilst trying to upload photo for that awesome post you just put together, the only reaction can be pure frustration.
-And while it is never desirable to experience errors in WordPress, this one is pretty easy to fix.
+When you see the Upload: Failed to Write File to Disk error on your WordPress site whilst trying to upload a photo for that awesome post you just put together, the only reaction can be pure frustration.
+And while this problem is not desirable, debugging this WordPress error is quite easy.
 In this tutorial, we will discuss various causes of the error, and show you how to fix it with easy-to-follow steps.

 Why You Get Upload: Failed to Write File to Disk Error